 Below, we have elaborated each one of these points.

 Class I and II Devices that are exempted are low risk devices.
 Class III devices that are interventional devices come under high-risk category, hence are not exempted.

-The clinical application and target population also play an important role in the exemption.
+The clinical application and target population also plays an important role in exemption.
 E.g., Water Circulating Hot or Cold Pack is 510k exempt, but the same device is not exempted when used for Infants (21 CFR Part 890.5710).